pyeventsourcing/eventsourcing/docs/topics/projections.rst

 Projections can update more or less anything.
 To be reliable, the projection must write in the same atomic database transaction all the records that result from processing a notification.
-Otherwise it is possible to tracl the position and fail to update the projection, or vice versa.
+Otherwise it is possible to track the position and fail to update the projection, or vice versa.

 A projection that both consumes and creates notifications can be called a "process".